-The pedestrian environment on both King Street and Princess Street in the central shopping area is limited.
-For vehicles, there is currently a one-way system in place and footpaths are narrow.
+The pedestrian environment on both King Street and Princess Street in the central shopping area ia limited.
+For vehicles, there is currently a one-way system in place, however, the footpaths are and narrow.
 There is an ambition to make improvements to this area in order to better cater for high-levels of footfall in retail locations, contributing to improving 'quality of place' in the town.